 Where is Dream Lake Located?

-Dream Lake is best accessed from the eastern side of Rocky Mountain National Park via the Beaver Meadows entrance station.
+Dream Lake Colorado is best accessed from the eastern side of Rocky Mountain National Park via the Beaver Meadows entrance station.

 Without traffic the drive from Estes Park to the Bear Lake trailhead Parking lot should take you between 30 and 45 minutes.